dschnare/vanilla/README.md

 Learn
 ----------

-The vanillar templating library provides a single `compile()` function that can be used to compile JavaScript, CSS and HTML files.
+The vanilla templating library provides a single `compile()` function that can be used to compile JavaScript, CSS and HTML files.
 When compiling each file type the library will parse directives of a particular format and act on them.
 The following describes all supported directives for each file type.